enigma007-rgb/Zerodha-Security-and-Compliance/README.md

 2.  **Instant Audit:** They can write a SQL query to answer: *"Show me every engineer who accessed the User Database between 2:00 PM and 2:05 PM on Tuesday."*
 3.  **Cost:** Keeping these audit logs for 7 years (regulatory requirement) on ClickHouse costs "peanuts" (disk space).
 Keeping 7 years of logs on a SaaS tool like Splunk would cost a fortune.

-**Next Step:**
-Would you like me to detail the **"Talent Profile"** required to run this? (i.e., What specific skills does a Zerodha engineer possess that a typical "Cloud Native" developer might lack?)

 ========================================